Antanfil/BFT-Banking/README.md

 ### Initializing Server

-We will now initialize the necessary servers:
+We will now initialize the necessary servers (on different terminals):
-* on localhost port 8080 (make sure this address is not already in use);
+* starting on localhost port 8080 (make sure this address is not already in use);
-* the name of yhe keystore
+* the name of the keystore
-* the integer representing the maximum number of tolerated Byzantine faults, in this case 1, indicating that will be initialized 3 server's replicas:
+* the integer representing the number of servers in this case 3

-`mvn clean compile exec:java -Dexec.args="localhost 8080 server1.p12 1"`
+`mvn clean compile exec:java -Dexec.args="localhost 8080 server1.p12 3"`

+`mvn clean compile exec:java -Dexec.args="localhost 8081 server2.p12 3"`

+`mvn clean compile exec:java -Dexec.args="localhost 8082 server3.p12 3"`

 As we can start more than one server, after the initialization, we must press the enter key to proceed with the broadcast of public keys across servers.

+After all servers are up and running press "enter" on each server

-### Initializing Client1
+### **Initializing Client1**

 We will now initialize Client 1 .